kolemor/CPSC449-Project_2/README.md

   `http://localhost:5100/docs`

-- KrakenD (enrollment service)
+- KrakenD

   `http://localhost:5400/api/`

+## Create the databases or restore them to their default data

+`sh ./bin/db_creation.sh`

-## to populate the databases with some sample data run populate.py from the main directory
+### If you want to individually create each database, you can instead run these commands from the main directory

 `python enrollment/populate_enrollment.py`

 `python users/populate_users.py`

-the user database population can take anywhere from 30 seconds to a couple minutes as there are ~600 users, and each one needs to have their password hashed, which takes some time.
+- the user database population can take anywhere from 30 seconds to a couple minutes as there are ~600 users, and each one needs to have their password hashed, which takes some time.
 I'll see if I can optimize this later on, but for now it works

 # Enrollment Service testing variables